 Server Locations: Similarly, check the number of locations a VPN service offers.
 Since you will be streaming content of most services based in the US, UK, and Europe, make sure that the VPN network has servers at these locations.

 Recommended VPNs to Stop ISP Throttling

-#1 Surfshark: Surfshark offers over 1,000 servers in 60+ countries.
+1. Surfshark: Surfshark is an affordable VPN service that offers 3200+ servers in 65 countries.
 It has over 80 servers in the USA alone making it a lucrative option for streaming online content on Netflix, Hulu, and Disney+.
-It protects you from internet speed throttling by providing you with split tunneling, DNS leak protection, kill switch, OpenVPN and PPTP protocols for added security.
+It protects you from internet speed throttling by providing you with split tunneling, DNS leak protection, kill switch, OpenVPN, and PPTP protocols for added security.

 Surfshark is also a mid-range VPN service and you can get the most benefit if you subscribe to the 2-year VPN package.
 It offers better support than other paid VPN services.
 Surfshark is also one of the best VPNs according to Reddit users.

 2. ExpressVPN: ExpressVPN offers a vast network of 3,000+ servers in 94 countries.
 The company protects internet traffic with the assistance of DNS servers.
 The high-end encryption prevents attacks from even the most advanced attacks to snoop on your activities.

 The split-tunneling system enables users to control the choice of apps that utilize the VPN.
 This can help the user manage the traffic more efficiently with their regular internet connection.

 3. NordVPN: NordVPN comes with over 5200+ servers and most of its servers are located in the USA.
 It also offers a kill switch, no-log policy, DNS leak protection, and obfuscated servers.
 With obfuscated servers, you can even connect to websites that have blocked VPN servers and their IP addresses.